Yet Another Introduction to Quantum Computing

 A NOT gate, which turns 0 into 1 and vice versa

 The NOT gate has one input and one output.
-If the input is 0, then the output is 1.
+If the input is 0, then the output is 1, and if the input is 1 then the output is 0.

 In classical computers, the lines are wires and the shield-symbol is etched into a chip and the bits are charges moving through the gates.
 In the world of quantum computers, the qubits stay where they are: it’s called “in-place computing”.
-If you shine a laser at one particular qubit and cause it to flip from one of its states to the other, then that’s like a NOT gate: it turns the 0 into 1 and the 1 into 0.
+If you shine a laser at one particular qubit and cause it to flip from one of its states to the other, then that’s like a NOT gate: it turns a 0 into 1 or a 1 into 0.
 In quantum computing circuit diagrams, the lines are not wires, they are before and after states of the qubit.
-(In the figure above, the state of each qubit is represented in what’s called the “Dirac ket notation”, like \(| \uparrow \rangle\) or, equivalently, \(| 1 \rangle\).
-This notation is really useful and standard in all areas of quantum mechanics, but here it’s just a symbol that shows the value of a qubit.)

 A CNOT gate (conditional NOT) which flips the state of the target qubit only if the state of the control qubit is 1.